-I am currently working toward a double-major in political science and International Relations with a minor in Psychology.
+I am currently working toward a double-major in Political Science and International Relations.
 I also study the Arabic language, which has so far been my favorite aspect of academic life.
 My overall goal is to become fluent in Arabic and study law.

 I enjoy theater, Star Trek, long romantic walks through the makeup store, watching hockey and baseball, literature, and reading and writing in my spare time.
-I am a sister of Alpha Omicron Pi, and I plan on investing time into other clubs this year.
+I value self-reflection and growth, and I am always eager to hone my leadership abilities.

 Feel free to reach out to me!
 I’d love to chat. email@example.com